Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 - Explain the differences between different array initialization methods
 - Inspect array attributes and understand their memory implications
 - Choose the appropriate creation method for different use cases

+> **INSTRUCTOR NOTES**: The learning objectives cover the essential skills for array creation.
+Emphasize that choosing the right creation method depends on your use case - sometimes you have data (use np.array), sometimes you need initialized arrays (zeros/ones), sometimes you need sequences (arange/linspace).

 ### Basic Array Creation Functions